Richard Nugent, 1st Earl of Westmeath: Imprisonment

 Understandably, the Crown even at this very early point in his career regarded him with suspicion: when he was born his father was in custody on charges of treason, and was to die nineteen years later in prison, suspected of plotting fresh acts of treason.
 Initially, Richard seems to have acted cautiously: he acknowledged the Crown's authority, and he was knighted at Christ Church Cathedral, Dublin in 1603.
 The Crown's suspicions about his loyalty were fully justified: Delvin was implicated in the conspiracy which led to the Flight of the Earls in 1607 and was imprisoned in Dublin Castle.
-Due to the lax security in the Castle a servant was able to smuggle a rope into his cell, with which he escaped through the window.
+Due to the lax security in the castle a servant was able to smuggle a rope into his cell, with which he escaped through the window.
 He fled for refuge to Cloughoughter Castle, a lake fortress owned by his family in County Cavan.

 His escape coincided with the arrival of Sir Cahir O'Doherty in Dublin to clear up a misunderstanding in which it had mistakenly been believed O'Doherty had been plotting an uprising.
 Delvin's escape shattered the government's confidence even in loyal Gaelic lords like O'Doherty, who were suspected of being part of a conspiracy with Delvin and others.
 The following year an aggrieved O'Doherty and his followers burnt the town of Derry, thus launching O'Doherty's Rebellion.

 Pardon

 In 1608 Delvin, having apparently been given assurances of clemency by the Dublin Government, appeared at the English Court and asked for a royal pardon, pleading his youth and ignorance of the world in mitigation of his actions.
-He seems to have been a young man who was blessed with charm and good looks, which was always a path to favour with King James I, whose fondness for handsome young men was a source of much gossip.
+He seems to have been a young man who had charm and good looks, which was always a path to favour with King James I, whose fondness for handsome young men was a source of much gossip.
 Delvin was pardoned and restored to royal favour, although some of his lands were forfeited, including Cloughoughter Castle.